odan/slim4-skeleton/docs/controllers.md

 }
 ```

-This concept will produce more classes, but these action classes have only one responsibility (SRP).
+**Pros and cons:** On the one hand we are producing more classes, on the other hand these action classes have only one responsibility (SRP).

-Refactoring action classes is very easy, because the routes in `routes.php` make use of the `::class` constant.
+Refactoring becomes easy and safe, because the routes in `routes.php` make use of the `::class` constant.

 Read more: [ADR](architecture.md#action-domain-responder-adr)